 Keep Your Form Short and Concise

 Take a minimalist approach.
-Less is best when it comes to maximizing registrations.
+Less is best when it comes to maximizing event registrations.
 Registrants will be turned off if you ask for too much information.

 All you really need is their name and email address.
 Make these fields required.

-If you are collecting payment at the time of registration, you will need to ask questions that affect the payment amount.
+If you are collecting payment at the time of event registration, you will need to ask questions that affect the payment amount.
 For instance, you may need ask how many in their group will attending and how many days they will attending.
 These fields should also be required since payment amount is dependent on them.

 If you use multi-level questions, use conditional logic to so only relevant questions are triggered (e.g., a “Yes” to “Will you be attending more than 1 day?” triggers a second question about accommodation choices).

 If your registrants need accommodation for your 3-day event, you will want to ask them if they need lodging.
-However, if you are not collecting payment for the lodging at the time of registration, you can ask this question in a pre-event survey.
+However, if you are not collecting payment for the lodging at the time of event registration, you can ask this question in a pre-event survey.